Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data: Experiments

 \subsubsection{Ablation on Cognition}

-As illustrated in Figure \ref{fig:cognition}, the omission of cognition-based task decomposition leads to a significant decline in success rates for long-horizon tasks.
-We hypothesize that this stems from the inherent tension between high-level semantic reasoning (e.g., assessing whether the target has been found) and low-level visuo-motor grounding required for precision control.
-Tightly coupling these two induces severe instability during long-horizon execution.
+As illustrated in Figure \ref{fig:cognition}, removing cognition-based task decomposition leads to a significant decline in success rates for long-horizon tasks.
+We attribute this to the tension between high-level semantic reasoning (e.g., assessing whether the target has been found) and low-level visuo-motor grounding required for precision control.
+Tightly coupling these two induces severe instability.